jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

 Objects Review
 **************

-* Defining objects and data structures is similar between Python and Java
+* Defining objects is similar between Python and Java
 * Most of the differences are syntax related